tyedge/holbertonschool-machine_learning/math/README.md

-This repository contains the math projects for the Holberton School's machine/ learning specialization.
+This repository contains the math projects for the Holberton School's machine learning specialization.